 As serendipity would have it, a colleague from Boston KM Forum, Marc Solomon, just wrote a blog on a new way of thinking of the business of classifying anything, “Word Algebra.”
 And guess who gave him the inspiration, Mr. Search himself, Steve Arnold.
 As a former indexer and taxonomist I appreciate this positioning of applied classification.
 Thinking about why we search gives us a good idea for how to parse content for consumption.
 Our parameters for search selection must be driven by that WHY?

-Recent studies describe the negative effect of media including video, television and on-line content on attention spans and even comprehension.
-One such study suggests that the piling on of content accrued from multiple sources throughout our work and leisure hours has saturated us to the point of making us information filterers more than information “comprehenders”.
+Recent studies describe the negative effect of media including video, television and on-line content on attention spans and even comprehension.suggests that the piling on of content accrued from multiple sources throughout our work and leisure hours has saturated us to the point of making us information filterers more than information “comprehenders”.
 Hold that thought while I present a second one.

 My first comment about a trend toward just browsing and filtering content for relevance to our work, and the second one about the idea of assembling semantically relevant content for better search precision are two sides of a business problem that hundreds of entrepreneurs are grappling with, semantic technologies.